A Theoretical Framework for Statistical Evaluability of Generative Models: Test-Based Evaluation Metrics

 Each IPM is parametrized by a class of test functions $\cF$ and measures the largest statistical discrepancy between two models that can be witnessed by a test function in the class.
 A model performs well with respect to $d_{\cF}(q^\star,\cdot)$ if it behaves similarly to $q^\star$ on all relevant tests.
 This raises an interesting tradeoff between the richness of the test class $\cF$ and the estimability (and evaluability) guarantees about $d_{\cF}(q^\star,\cdot)$.
 A more expressive test class $\cF$ allows for more degrees of freedom in terms of distinguishing models.
 However, the corresponding IPM becomes more difficult to reliably approximate.
 We formalize this tradeoff for two different complexity measures of $\cF$: the VC Dimension and the $\gamma$-fat-shattering dimension.

 Our first result considers the regime where tests in $\cF$ are binary valued.
 Note that when $\cF$ contains all binary functions, the corresponding IPM is the TV distance.
 In the binary case, the richness of $\cF$ can be characterized by the VC Dimension\footnote{Recall that $\vcd(\cF)$ is the largest size of $X\subseteq \cX$ s.t.\ every $c:X\to\{0,1\}$ has an extension in $\cF$.}.
 The following result establishes a strict dichotomy between estimability (strong evaluability) and 3-weak evaluability characterized entirely by the VC dimension of $\cF$.
-This extends a result from \cite{bousquet2019optimal}, which implies this dichotomy for TV distance.
+This extends a result from \citet{bousquet2019optimal}, which implies this dichotomy for TV distance.

 \begin{restatable}{theorem}{binaryeval} Consider $\cF\subset \{0,1\}^\cX$ being a class of binary functions.
-There is a dichotomy of evaluability of $d_{\cF}$ for all binary function class $\cF$: \begin{itemize} \item If $\cF$ has finite VC dimension $\vcd(\cF)< \infty$, $d_{\cF}$ is estimable, thus strongly evaluable with sample complexity where $d = \vcd(\cF)$. \item If $\cF$ has unbounded VC dimension (i.e., $\cF$ shatters arbitrarily large sets), then $d_{\cF}$ is $3$-weakly evaluable with sample complexity { } And there does not exist a $c'< 3$ such that $d_{\cF}(q^\star, \cdot)$ is $c'$-weakly evaluable. \end{itemize} \end{restatable} When the test class has finite VC dimension, we can obtain a $\epsilon$-accurate estimate of $\EEs{x\sim q^\star}{\phi(x)}$ for each $\phi\in \cF$ by uniform convergence.
+There is a dichotomy of evaluability of $d_{\cF}$ for all binary function class $\cF$: \begin{itemize} \item If $\cF$ has finite VC dimension $\vcd(\cF)< \infty$, $d_{\cF}$ is estimable, thus strongly evaluable with sample complexity where $d = \vcd(\cF)$. \item If $\cF$ has unbounded VC dimension (i.e., $\cF$ shatters arbitrarily large sets), then $d_{\cF}$ is $3$-weakly evaluable with sample complexity { } And there does not exist a $c'< 3$ such that $d_{\cF}(q^\star, \cdot)$ is $c'$-weakly evaluable. \footnote{The lower bound construction immediately provides a lower bound for the Hellinger Distance as well.
+In particular, the Hellinger Distance is not $c$-weakly evaluable for any $c\lessapprox 1.1233$.
+The corresponding upper bound is less clear and would be an interesting direction for future work.} \end{itemize} \end{restatable} When the test class has finite VC dimension, we can obtain a $\epsilon$-accurate estimate of $\EEs{x\sim q^\star}{\phi(x)}$ for each $\phi\in \cF$ by uniform convergence.
 In contrast, when the test class has unbounded VC dimension, strong evaluability is impossible, yet a weaker form of evaluability remains achievable.
 In other words, we can still have a coarse ranking of models even when estimating the IPM is not possible.

 Now, extending to bounded real-valued test classes (w.l.o.g mapping from $\cX$ to $[0,1]$), we replace VC dimension with the fat-shattering dimension.

 \begin{definition}[$\gamma$-Fat-Shattering Dimension] Given a class $\cF\subset [0,1]^\cX$ of real-valued functions that map from $\cX$ to $[0,1]$, we say that a subset $\{x_1,...,x_n\} \subseteq \cX$ is $\gamma$-shattered by $\cF$ if there exist thresholds $r_1,...,r_n\in [0,1]$ such that for all labeling vectors $y \in \{\pm 1\}^n$, there exists $g \in \cF$ such that The $\gamma$-fat-shattering-dimension of $\cF$, denoted as $\pd_\gamma(\cF)$, is the size of the largest set that can be $\gamma$-shattered by $\cF$. \end{definition}